 Many a time, we feel like capturing some video or other graphics that we come across.
 But screen recording isn’t that familiar until you own a Mac.
 It is one of the features that set Mac apart from other systems.
 Screen recording comes handy for videos that can’t be downloaded and yet, we wish to save them.
 Thankfully, screen capture is not that challenging on the Mac.

 Follow these steps to know 'How To Record Screen On Mac?"

-For recording a video on Mac, you need to look for QuickTime player.
-It can be found by simply looking in Applications in the Finder or tap F4 to see if you can find it in LaunchPad.
-If still not discoverable, search it in Spotlight and it will flash there.
+For recording a video on Mac, you need to look for a QuickTime player.
+It can be found by merely looking in Applications in the Finder or tap F4 to see if you can find it in LaunchPad.
+If still not discoverable, search it in Spotlight, and it will flash there.